philipperemy/easy-encryption/README.md

 # Easy Encryption
-A very simple C++ module to encrypt/decrypt strings based on B64 and Vigenere ciper (symmetric cipher).
+A very simple yet powerful standalone C++ module (API) to encrypt/decrypt strings based on B64 and Vigenere ciper (symmetric cipher).

-We want to send the message `HELLO WORLD` with the vigenere key `THISISMYKEY`.
+We want to send the message `HELLO WORLD` with the Vigenere key `THISISMYKEY`.
+It works as follows:

-NB: In order to have an uncompromised system, we need to choose a very long key (always be longer than the longest message to send).

-The reason why we use B64 is because Vigenere works only on alphabet (or on a finite and pre-defined set).
-We want to be able to encode characters such as `{` and `\`.
-So it works as an obfuscator.
+- Alice encodes in base64 the message, then uses the Vigenere private key to encrypt the message.
+- The encrypted message is sent through an unsecured channel.
+- Bob gets the message and decrypts it with the Vigenere private key.
+He then decodes it with base64.

+The system is safe and unbreakable because:
+- Vigenere cipher is vulnerable to bruteforce attacks with dictionaries.
+Our system encodes first the string in base64.
+All frequencies and other attacks are void.
+- A very large key is used for the Vigenere encryption.
+We strongly encourage the key to be larger than any message to be sent.
+The reason is that Vigenere is almost uncrackable if the cipher key is extremely long compared to the average message length.

 ## Compilation and execution
 ```